Fertility and the immune system: a dance of two

 Depending on what type of invasion the body is receiving, the immune system uses one tool or another, as it sees fit.

-During pregnancy, since the new cell is a foreign cell agent, the body prioritizes the type 2 way of working and, in this way, the new cell will not be a target of the immune system.
+During pregnancy, since the new cell is a foreign cellular agent, the body prioritizes the type 2 way of working and, in this way, the new cell will not be a target of the immune system.
 It will be able to implant and grow properly.

-Dictionary of Immunological Terms
+Dictionary of immunological terms

 Natural Killers or natural killer cells